mxmou/customize-scratch/README.md

 Makes Scratch 3.0 more similar to Scratch 2.0.
 Not actively developed at the moment.
 Thanks to [infinitytec](https://github.com/infinitytec/I-Cant-Believe-Its-Not-2) for inspiration.

 [Click to install](https://mxmou.github.io/customize-scratch/scratch2Theme.user.js)

+# You might also be interested in this:

+[Exact count](https://github.com/mxmou/exactcount) is a JavaScript program that shows the exact number of projects in a Scratch studio, even if it's larger than 100.
+It is available on the web and as a userscript.